 I forgot: not only is he not a carpenter; he also trusts that I know exactly what I am doing at all times.
-Apparently he is thinking that’s the way things are supposed to look when you remodel.
+He was apparently thinking that’s the way things are supposed to look when you remodel.

 “John, this hole in the wall is not a hole.”

-At that, he adjusted his thick glasses on his nose, moved the shock of white hair from one side of his high forehead to the other, and peered into the darkness.
+At that, he adjusted his thick glasses, moved the shock of white hair from one side of his high forehead to the other, and peered into the darkness.

 “It’s not?
 What is it?”

 I grit my teeth.
-I began to think he’s playing me.
+I began to think he was playing me.